 There are fewer visitors in May, September and October.
 This is when you're likely to find discounts on travel and activities.
 The weather in the shoulder season is often very mild.

 If you want to see the Northern Lights, go skiing or snowshoeing, attend Fur Rendezvous, watch ice carving competitions, or share the excitement of championship sled dog races... winter is the season for you.

 Crossing the Border

 As of January 2007, all persons traveling between the United States and Canada via air must have a valid passport.
-The Department of Homeland Security may also require passports for other modes of travel, including those traveling by land or sea, as early as January 2008.
+The Department of Homeland Security may also require passports for other modes of travel, including those traveling by land or sea.
 Please visit www.customs.gov for updated identification requirements in advance of your trip.

 You can take your dog or cat through Canada with proof of a current rabies vaccination.
-Inquire ahead regarding permits for other animals or birds.
+Inquire ahead of your trip regarding permits for other animals or birds.

 You cannot enter Canada if you have a criminal record (this includes DUIs).

 As part of the United States, American currency is the standard.
 Communities closer to the Canadian border will accept Canadian or American currency and some local banks will exchange currency.